vohvelikissa/vohvelikissa.github.io/README.md

 ### web dev

-- [ ] create a presentation format for these kinds of projects
+#### presentation format for web dev projects

+- name
+- contributors
+- link to the design document(s)
+- link to the github
+- link to the video presentation
+- last commit date
+- date the project was started

 ### other / embedded

-- [ ] create a presentation format for these kinds of projects
+#### presentation format for web dev projects

+- name
+- contributors
+- link to the design document(s)
+- link to the github
+- link to the video presentation
+- last commit date
+- date the project was started

 ## Dev log